Sun Moon Lake: Transportation

 There are three ferry piers on the lake to serve ferries on the lake; they are Shuishe Pier, Xuanguang Pier and Ita Thao Pier.
 There is also a local bus service that goes around the lake with stops at major points along the perimeter of the lake.

 The lake is accessible by bus from Taichung HSR station or Taichung TRA station.
 It is also accessible by bus from near Checheng railway station on the Jiji branch line.

 The Sun Moon Lake Ropeway, located at the edge of the lake, connects it with the Formosan Aboriginal Culture Village.

+Tourism

+The lake is a popular tourist destination for visitors in Taiwan.
+In 2020, the number of annual tourist visits was 4.65 million people which then dropped to 3.03 million in 2021 due to the COVID-19 pandemic.
+In 2023, the number of tourists increased to 5.3 million.

+Surrounding the lake are biking and hiking trails for visitors.
+The Xiangshan Visitor Center is located adjacent to the lake, allowing visitors an upward view of the water.

 Wildlife

 The lake is a productive aquatic ecosystem.
 Introduced giant snakehead pose a challenge to the ecological balance of the lake and are a threat to native fish and shrimp species.
 The Nantou County Bureau of Agricultural Affairs has in place an eradication program for the species which attempts to electrofish schools of juvenile fish.